Investigations after tourist fatally injured on Moutohorā (Whale) Island

-Investigations are under way after a tourist died following a fall during a guided tour of Moutohorā Island (Whale Island) in the Bay of Plenty.
+Investigations are under way after a 73-year-old tourist died after a fall during a guided tour of Moutohorā Island (Whale Island) in the Bay of Plenty.

-White Island Tours said in a statement today, a tourist fell and was seriously injured while on a tour of the island on Thursday.
+The tourist fell and was seriously injured while on a tour of the island on Thursday, White Island Tours confirmed today.

 First aid was immediately provided and emergency services were called.